Installation

 #PBS-q default

 .
 Use the queue with name default.
-This will most likely not exist on your system, so choose the right name (or comment out this line with an additional#
+This will most likely not exist on your system, so choose the right name and uncomment by removing the additional#

 identifiers in curly braces (